 Veterinarians recommend brushing your pet's teeth once every day as the single best method of pet dental care.
-The tools you can use to carry out this crucial component in your pet's health care are many.
+Several helpful tools let you carry out this crucial component in your pet's health care.
 Always use toothpaste formulated for pets, as human toothpaste can upset your pet's stomach.

 Drs.
 Foster & Smith Toothpaste

 While there are many types of pet toothpaste on the market today, our exclusive brand was formulated by our veterinarians.
 Its tartar control formula helps fight plaque.

 The EZ Dog Triple Toothbrush cleans all surfaces of the tooth at the same time with the 3-way action of this triple-head pet toothbrush.
 Three independent, flexible heads feature gentle nylon bristles that gently remove food and debris.